-- ► Higher-order functions (~> glueing functions together) - ► Lazy evaluation (~> glueing programs together)
+- ► Higher-order functions (~> glueing functions together)

 John Hughes' Thesis (cont'd)

 The vital nature of functional programming and its strengths

 - result from the two new kinds of glue, which enable conceptually new opportunities for modularization and re-use (beyond the more technical ones of lexical scoping, separate compilation, etc.), and making them more easily to achieve. - Striving for 'good' functional programs means - functional programmers shall strive for programs which are smaller, simpler, more general.